nuvo/orca/README.md

   -p, --parallel int                         number of releases to act on in parallel. set this flag to 0 for full parallelism.
 Overrides $ORCA_PARALLEL (default 1)
       --repo string                          chart repository (name=url).
 Overrides $ORCA_REPO -s, --set strings                          set additional parameters
+      --timeout int                          time in seconds to wait for any individual Kubernetes operation (like Jobs for hooks).
+Overrides $ORCA_TIMEOUT (default 300)
       --tls                                  enable TLS for request.
 Overrides $ORCA_TLS -f, --values strings                       values file to use (packaged within the chart)
 ```